ONSdigital/survey-assist-api/docs/guide.md

   --iam-account=YOUR_SERVICE_ACCOUNT@YOUR_PROJECT.iam.gserviceaccount.com
 ```

-**Note**: The API requires GCP credentials to start up due to LLM initialization at startup.
+**Note**: The API requires GCP credentials to start up due to LLM initialisation at startup.
+The container will fail with exit code 3 if GCP credentials are not provided.

 #### 4. Start the Vector Store Service
 In a separate terminal, start the vector store service locally: